Starliner descends one chute short, but NASA declares success

 But he thinks those difficulties are more understandable for a parachute that must survive the extreme Martian environment versus the ones for Commercial Crew that have been proven throughout the last 60 years of human spaceflight.

-“We’ve been doing parachutes on returning capsules for a long time, so you’d think by now we’d know how to do this.”
+“We’ve been doing parachutes on returning capsules for a long time, so you’d think by now we’d know how to do this,” he said.

 It’s too early to know the cause of Starliner’s parachute troubles during Monday’s test, Barrett the Boeing spokesman told me.
 Boeing will review data captured by gravity sensors on a test dummy inside the spacecraft to see how many G-forces astronauts would have encountered.
 In the meantime, NASA doesn’t expect a delay for Starliner’s first uncrewed flight, currently scheduled for Dec.
 17. For that test, Starliner will launch atop a United Launch Alliance Atlas V rocket and dock with the space station.